astrochun/Zcalbase_gal/Analysis/README.md

 3. Calls stacking function to stack individual spectra

     A mask can be applied to correct for night sky lines.
+Produces a table with binned data properties.
 ```python
     stackboth_mastergrid.run_stacking_master_mask(fitspath, fitspath_ini, dataset, stack_name, bin_outfile)
 ```